 Sometimes, all a child needs is an idea.
 A writing prompt is designed to be a springboard.
-Have her pick a topic and begin to write.
-Whether she ends up with three sentences or three pages, let her just write.
-Don’t red-pencil her journaling efforts—save your comments for actual writing instruction.
-Here are some friendly questions to prompt the writer in your child:
+Have your kids pick a topic and begin to write.
+Whether they end up with three sentences or three pages, let them just write.
+Don’t red-pencil their journaling efforts—save your comments for actual writing instruction.
+Here are some friendly spring writing ideas and questions to prompt the writer in your child:

 - What three things are you the most thankful for during spring?
 What makes them so special?

 - Write about three things you most enjoy about springtime.

 - How do the pleasant days and freshness of spring affect your mood and attitude?
 How does spring make you feel positive and hopeful?

 - What do you feel or think about when you take a walk on a spring day?

 Vivid description makes writing come to life.
 Encourage your kids to practice using strong nouns and verbs, colorful adjectives, and precise adverbs.
 Instead of writing a composition, they should aim for a list of descriptive phrases or sentences.

 Sit on a bench or take a walk in your neighborhood or park.
 Describe some of the sights you see.
 Which paints a more vivid mental picture: Flowers blow gently in the breeze, or Golden poppies nod sleepily?
 Pink clouds drift in the sky, or Rosy wisps of cotton candy drift in the sky?
 Specific words make a difference, so pick them wisely!

 Close your eyes and listen attentively.
 Do you hear the chipper chirp of a bluebird?
 The lazy drone of a honeybee?
 The rustle of leaves in the elm tree?
 Write descriptively about what you hear.

 For more tips, help children spring into writing with simple yet creative spring poetry ideas!